Osseo Area School District 279: Overview

 The middle schools offer middle-level programming designed to let students sample elective courses and advance according to aptitude.
 Senior highs offer more than 250 basic, advanced, online, and elective courses including calculus, advanced math and science classes.
-Each school provides three years of French and Spanish; some offer German.
+Each school provides four years of French and Spanish.

 The district has made an effort to increase technology integration in the classroom.
 Over 85% of the classrooms have mounted projectors as this was determined to be important classroom equipment.
 Many classrooms have document cameras and classroom amplification systems to enhance learning.
 In additional, there is wireless internet access at all sites, providing a public network for students who bring their own technology devices for educational use (BYOD).
 To support integration of technology into instruction, staff development is provided through the C4 Model of Learning, which has received the ISTE (International Society for Technology in Education) Seal of Alignment.

 In the 2016-2017 school year, all 4th-12th grade students received iPads to integrate technology into the classroom.

 Each school provides a wide variety of talented and gifted program services, from enrichment at elementary level to secondary-level advanced classes in English, math, science and social studies.

 District 279's highly ranked Special Education program provides services from birth to high school graduation or age 22.
 Whenever possible, services are provided in regular classroom settings with children of the same age.